Promoting Child Development and Learning

 Facilitating the STEM subjects is just as fun as learning them!
 My high F.I.V.E.S for STEM are: Fun–logic challenges are done through games and inspiring activities.
 Interactive— mental comprehension, oral interaction, and hands-on manipulation of materials is always present.
 Varied–these subjects are taught in tandem with each other, such as using math during an engineering … Continue reading STEM – Science, Technology, Engineering, Math

 Stick figures are to be treasured.
 Paint smears to be admired.
 An ice-sculpture with colored salts to be fun and playful.
-The curricula for arts and crafts is designed to enable the children’s practice using a variety of mediums (e.g. crayons, paint, clay, glue, etc.) and explore how those mediums are creatively applied in the … Continue reading Arts and Crafts
+The curricula for arts and crafts enables children to learn how to use a variety of mediums (crayons, paint, clay, glue, etc.) for both process-style art (emphasis on free expression with medium/materials) and product-based … Continue reading Arts and Crafts

 The best way for children to develop literacy and language skills is to…(drumroll please)…read and talk with them as much as possible!
 Reading builds phonological awareness (matching sounds to written letters) and talking with them builds phonemic awareness (matching sounds to letters orally)–both of these increase your child’s vocabulary and intelligence!
 Reading Stories are read … Continue reading Literacy and Language